EOSChronicleProject/eos-chronicle/README.md

 sudo systemctl status chronicle-receiver
 ```

-Only one exporter plugin can be activated at a time.
+Only one exporter plugin can be activated at a time (as of now, only
+one is implemented, but it can be changed in the future).

 If you need to move or copy the state data, flush the system cache first: